XanderK555/Housing-Affordability-in-US-Metro-Areas/README.md

 #### Income Data

-Income data used in this analysis is from the Federal Reserve Bank of St. Louis. the dataset includes per-capita income in the top 100 U.S. metros updated annualy from 2016 to 2023.
+Income data used in this analysis is from the Federal Reserve Bank of St. Louis.
+The dataset includes per-capita income in the top 100 U.S. metros updated annualy from 2016 to 2023.
 Click [here](https://fred.stlouisfed.org/release?rid=175&t=msa&ob=pv&od=desc) to view the data source.

 ## Insights Deep Dive